Eshaan-byte/Eshaan-byte/README.md

+Hi there, I'm Eshaan Gupta 👋
+Show Image
+Show Image
 🚀 About Me
 I'm a Computer Science student at Victoria University, Sydney with a passion for building innovative solutions in blockchain technology, AI/ML, and full-stack development.
 I thrive on solving complex problems and creating decentralized applications that make a difference.

-🔭 Currently working on @QoraNet & @QoraFi - Building the future of decentralized finance 🌱 Learning advanced Rust, Solidity, and Zero-Knowledge Proofs 💡 Interested in DeFi, AI-powered automation, and blockchain infrastructure 📍 Based in Sydney, Australia
+🔭 Currently working on @QoraNet & @QoraFi - Building the future of decentralized finance 🌱 Learning advanced Rust, Solidity, and Zero-Knowledge Proofs 💡 Interested in DeFi, AI-powered automation, and blockchain infrastructure 📍 Based in Chippendale, Sydney, Australia
-📫 Reach me: eshaan28gupta@gmail.com
+📫 Reach me: eshaan28gupta@gmail.com | 📞 0430617523

 💻 Tech Stack
 Languages